zer0lightning/Powershell-Scripts/README.md

 # powershell_scripts
-Powershell Scripts - Modified and Adopted from other sources.
+Collection of Powershell Scripts - Modified and Adopted from other sources.